teracow/googliser/README.md

 ![icon](images/icon.png) googliser.sh
 ---

+4th January 2021: This repo is inactive until a way can be found to request new pages in Google's "endless-page" of search results.
+This is beyond my limited web abilities, so I'm hoping someone out there knows how to do this.
+If so, please contact me and work on Googliser can resume!
+---

 This is a **[BASH](https://en.wikipedia.org/wiki/Bash_\(Unix_shell\))** script to perform fast image downloads sourced from **[Google Images](https://www.google.com/imghp?hl=en)** based on a specified search-phrase.
 It's a web-page scraper that can source a list of original image URLs and sent them to [Wget](https://en.wikipedia.org/wiki/Wget) (or [cURL](https://github.com/curl/curl)) to download in parallel.
 Optionally, it can then combine them using ImageMagick's [montage](http://www.imagemagick.org/Usage/montage/#montage) into a single gallery image.

 This is an expansion upon a solution provided by [ShellFish](https://stackoverflow.com/questions/27909521/download-images-from-google-with-command-line) and has been updated to handle Google's various page-code changes from April 2016 to the present.